Song of the River Li Fisherman

 Comments without a personalized avatar will not be published.

 To Leave Comments - Please SignIn with GoogleBeautiful, Julie.
 Actually this made me think of Yi Tien Cho (Also known as Mr Willoughby) in Diana Gabaldon’s ‘Outlander’ books, although he wasn’t a fisherman, he did tame a cormorant to fish for him.
 Very interesting character, with some truly extraordinary tales to tell.
-Very nicely written, I would… Read more »
+Very nicely written, I would love such a simple life, except I’m spoiled by a few of my mod cons that I just couldn’t give up now!… Read more »

 Oh, Julie, this is so beautiful!
 There are so many details, expressions, images and words to love in this story.
 For example: “Mornings soft with promise,” “my poems, born of smoky torchlight,” “Gentle hands … to catch falling blessings.”
 Wow!
-This is precious, including the whole picture of contentment with… Read more »
+This is precious, including the whole picture of contentment with the little.
+I wish I could give more votes for this one.

 Comments without a personalized avatar will not be published.